hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ## Prerequisites

 To build a custom integration, you must have a server capable of receiving requests from Terraform Cloud and responding with a status update to a supplied callback URL.
-When creating an event hook, you supply an endpoint url to receive the hook.
-We send a test POST to the supplied URL, and it must respond with a 200 for the event hook to be created.
+When creating a run task, you supply an endpoint url to receive the hook.
+We send a test POST to the supplied URL, and it must respond with a 200 for the run task to be created.

 This feature relies heavily on the proper parsing of [plan JSON output](../../../internals/json-format.html).
 When sending this output to an external system, be certain that system can properly interpret the information provided.

 ## Integration Details

-When a run reaches the pre-apply phase and an event hook is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
-The server receiving the event hook should respond `200 OK`, or Terraform will retry to trigger the hook.
+When a run reaches the pre-apply phase and a run task is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
+The server receiving the run task should respond `200 OK`, or Terraform will retry to trigger the run task.

 ```json
 {